codesport/admin-panel/README.md

     3. Follow the *TODOs* mentioned above.

-We'll add our component files later, however, your folder structure should look like this:
+We'll add our component files in the next section.
+However, your folder structure should resemble this:

 ```text
 admin-panel/